 Whether or not you’ve chosen to use the snapping tools, you can make use of the Radius Elbow or Mitered Elbow automatic tools.

-First use ctrl-left click to select two straight cable tray sections.
-Don’t worry about transitions within elbow connections; they will be inserted automatically.
+First, use ctrl-left click to select two straight cable tray sections.
+Don’t worry about transitions within elbow connections, as they will be inserted automatically.
 Lastly, click Radius Elbow or Mitered Elbow to insert the correct elbow.

 If you need to adjust the elbow to the proper fit, take advantage of the red adjustment arrows.